Dr. Hugh Agnew

 Areas of Interest in Slovak Studies: Interwar Czechoslovakia, infrastructures, tourism, migration

-Stanislav J. Kirschbaum
+Dr. Stanislav J. Kirschbaum

-York University, Glendon College, Toronto, On, Canada
+York University, Glendon College, Toronto, Ontario, Canada

-D.Rech.
-Political Science, Université de Paris, 1970
+D.Rech., Political Science, Université de Paris, 1970

 Recent Publications: